Jeunese/jeunese.github.io/docs/overview.md

 An Information Development team consists of technical writers (information developers) that typically belong to Engineering.

 Information developers are concerned with designing the digital experience of product information –– how information is formed, organised, delivered, presented, and so on, to maximise the user experience (UX).
-For this reason, Information Development is also called **Information Experience**, which can be usefully shortened to "IX".
+For this reason, Information Development is also called **Information Experience**, which can be shortened to "IX".

 IX work with software developers and UX designers to optimise how users engage with information, whether that's in technical documentation or in the product itself.
 To this end, IX are responsible for: